VISUAL FOCUS TIMER FOR IPHONE AND APPLE WATCH

 TIME BLINDNESS

-Research consistently shows that people with ADHD cannot accurately estimate how much time has passed.
-An external visual cue compensates for what the internal clock gets wrong.
+Research shows people with ADHD have difficulty accurately estimating how much time has passed.
+A clear external visual cue helps compensate for that internal clock deficit.

 Barkley et al., 2001 · Mette, 2023